 Cabbage plants benefit from mulching around them to retain soil moisture and keep the soil cool during periods of extreme heat.
 Too much water can cause splits in cabbage heads.

-To prevent root rot, improve soil drainage and avoid excessive irrigation.
+To prevent root rot, improve soil drainage, and avoid excessive irrigation.
 Also, apply high-nitrogen fertilizer such as DTE Bat Guano to make cabbage heads bigger.

 Additionally, to keep weeds under control, pull them by hand or utilize other organic methods of controlling weeds.
-Also, mulch the soil to keep it wet and to prevent weed regrowth.
+Also, mulch the soil to keep it wet and prevent weed regrowth.

 Pests and Diseases

-Cutworms, cabbage loopers, aphids, slugs, diamondback moth, and imported cabbage worms are some of the pests that attack cabbage .
+Cutworms, cabbage loopers, aphids, slugs, diamondback moths, and imported cabbage worms are some of the pests that attack cabbage .
 However, they may be kept at bay with the use of companion planting and other organic pest control methods.

 You can also protect seedlings by covering them with row covers.
 Plus, if you see maggots in the soil, sprinkle diatomaceous earth around your plants.